Laritza Bacallao

 Laritza Bacallao is a Cuban singer born on July 7, 1987, in Havana, Cuba.

-One of the most prominent singers of traditional and contemporary music in Cuba.
-In her concerts, she receives standing ovations from the audience for her beautifully toned voice and her masterful interpretation.
+One of the most prominent singers in both traditional and contemporary Cuban music.
+In her concerts, she deserves standing ovations from the audience for her well-timbred voice and her insightful interpretation.

-She graduated with a degree in elementary-level Choral Conducting and is a Pianist Accompanist.
-She began her artistic life at the age of four, performing from that moment before various audiences both in Cuba and abroad.
+She is a graduate in Elementary Level Choral Conducting and Intermediate Level Accompanying Pianist.
+She began her artistic life at the age of four, performing from that moment before diverse audiences both in Cuba and abroad.

-Music runs in her family, as she is the daughter of Ernesto Bacallao, a singer from the popular Orquesta Aragón.
+Music runs in her family, as she is the daughter of Ernesto Bacallao, singer of the popular Orquesta Aragón.

-Throughout her career as a vocalist, she is noted for her participation in the Boleros de Oro Festival in several editions.
-For years, she has also been involved in the tributes held to honor the iconic Cuban singer Benny Moré.
+In her career as a vocalist, she is notable for her participation in the Boleros de Oro Festival in several editions.
+For years, she has also taken part in the tributes dedicated to the iconic Cuban singer Benny Moré.

-Recently, they have joined the prestigious PMM catalog and the company iEvents with the aim of launching and developing their career in the United States as a platform to the world.
+She has recently joined the prestigious PMM catalog and the company iEvents with the aim of launching and developing her career in the United States as a platform to the world.

 Participated musical formats